informatics-isi-edu/ermrest/user-doc/annotation.md

 #### 2015 Display Settings Hierarchy

-- The `"name"` setting applies *only* to the model element which is annotated.
+- The `"name"` and `"markdown_name"` setting applies *only* to the model element which is annotated.
+They bypass the `name_style` controls which only apply to actual model names.
+  - The `"markdown_name"` setting takes precedence if both are specified.
 - The `"name_style"` setting applies to the annotated model element and is also the default for any nested element.
 - The `"show_nulls"` settings applies to the annotated model element and is also the default for any nested element.
   - The annotation is allowed on schemas in order to set the default for all tables in the schema.